top of page

 At Whalers Bluff, you’ll find stunning views over Portland, the bay, and the busy port below.
 The Whalers Bluff Lighthouse was originally built on Battery Point in 1859 before being relocated stone by stone to its current position in 1889.
 Today, it continues to guide vessels safely past the treacherous Whaler’s Reef and into Portland Harbour.

-Portland Botanic Gardens
+Enjoy the Portland Botanic Gardens

 The Portland Botanic Gardens were established in the 1850s by William Allitt and are among the earliest botanic gardens in Australia.
 Open daily from sunrise to sunset, the gardens feature lovely flower displays, shady trees, and peaceful walking paths, making them a perfect spot for a quiet break during your visit.